 Real question: Will DIA work?

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 8, 1994
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 8, 1994

 Denver International Airport is suddenly national news.
 It’s late opening.
 At $3 billion and counting, it’s over budget.
 The high-tech baggage system isn’t working.
 Surface transportation to the new facility is inadequate.
 Questions are being raised about financial and project management.
 And with its progenitor sitting as US transpotation secretary, the land sharks are circling.

 But let’s separate the wheat from the chaff.
 Surely the decision to delay the opening was correct.
 DIA will have only one chance to make a first impression.
 When it does open in May — or whenever — it should work.
 It should not merely pass FAA-required safety checks.
 It should be user-friendly — everything from signage to baggage handling.

 Second, most of the problems getting headlines are fixable problems.
 Armchair quarterbacks say they should have been fixed long ago or should have been avoided altogether.
 But remember: DIA is the nation’s largest public works project.
 Blunders, missteps, glitches and cost overruns are normal for mega-projects.
 Think about the Panama Canal or the English Channel Tunnel.